zimoluo/notex/README.md

     * `\lecture` will now denote the number of the problem set, making the title `Problem Set #{}`.
 Additionally, `\psetnum` command will be available as an alias to `\lecture`.
   * Redefines Sections to Problems.
   * Redefines Subsections and Subsubsections resembling those in `amsart` class.
-  * Has an optional Ross Program logo enabled using `\enablerosslogo`.
+  * Has an optional Ross Program logo enabled using the `rosslogo` option.